Adaptation of olfactory receptor abundances for efficient coding: Deriving the dynamical model

 The brain does not have direct access to the overlap matrix $Q$, but it could measure the response covariance matrix $R$ from eq.~\eqref{eq:responseCov}.
 Thus, we can write the dynamics as

+where we used the fact that $\Sigma^{1/2}$ and $\matK$ are diagonal and thus commute.
 These equations do not yet obey the non-negativity constraint on the receptor abundances.
 The divergence in the $K_a^{-1}$ term would superficially appear to ensure that positive abundances stay positive, but there is a hidden quadratic divergence in the response covariance term, $R^{-1}_{aa}$; see eq.~\eqref{eq:responseCov}.
 To ensure that all constraints are satisfied while avoiding divergences, we multiply the right-hand-side of eq.~\eqref{eq:dynamicsGradientAscent} by $K_a^2$, yielding

 which is the same as eq.~\eqref{eq:dynamicalModel} from the main text.

 If we keep the Lagrange multiplier $\lambda$ constant, the asymptotic value for the total number of neurons $K_\text{tot}$ will depend on the statistical structure of olfactory scenes.
 If instead we want to enforce the constraint $\sum K_a = K_\text{tot}$ for a predetermined $K_\text{tot}$, we can promote $\lambda$ itself to a dynamical variable,